puppetlabs/puppet-lint/README.md

 * When using top-scope variables, including facts, Puppet modules should explicitly specify the empty namespace.
 * Chaining operators should appear on the same line as the right hand operand.

+## Checking class/type documentation

+The check "advanced_doc_comments" supports checking the doc comment of a class or defined type based on rules defined in a rule file.

+The rule file is a JSON file holding an object representing the rules.
+Every rule can have the following
+parameters:

+* **check**: A regular expression that should match the whole doc comment.
+If it does not, the check fails
+* **condition**: A regular expression that is matched against the class/type source code.
+If it doesn't match the rule is skipped.
+* **comment-condition**: A regular expression that is matched against the whole doc comment.
+If it doesn't match the rule is skipped.

+See [this file](spec/puppet-lint/plugins/check_documentation/advanced_doc_comments_rules.json) for an example.

 ## Reporting bugs or incorrect results

 If you find a bug in Puppet Lint or its results, please create an issue in the